Vintage Weekend

 Local Resident Card Holder & Members£11.50N/A

-Normal fares operate with standard discounts for local resident cardholders and members.
-If you live in Postcode areas BD20, BD21 or BD22, you can take advantage of special reduced fares by having a Local Residents Railcard.
+If you live in Postcode areas BD20, BD21 or BD22, you can take advantage of special reduced fares by having a Residents Railcard.
 Find out more information about how to apply on the website.

 Car parks are available at five of the KWVR stations, and for the benefit of satellite navigation system users, the KWVR station addresses & postcodes are: